High-dimensional Contextual Bandit Problem without Sparsity: Limitations

 \section{Limitations}

 The following characterizes the limitations.
-We consider addressing these are interesting directions for future work.
+We consider addressing these as interesting directions for future work.

-\begin{itemize} \item \textbf{More adaptive algorithms, such as ones based on upper confidence bounds:} This paper considers the class of the explore-then-commit methods.
+\begin{itemize}[leftmargin=*] \item \textbf{More adaptive algorithms, such as ones based on upper confidence bounds:} This paper considers the class of the explore-then-commit methods.
 In many bandit problems, the upper confidence bound (UCB) method provides better empirical performance since it adaptively balances exploration and exploitation.
 Applying UCB to this problem is important future work.
 The key challenge here is that such an adaptive estimator involves a biased selection of the context vectors, which requires a more adaptive error bound for a high-dimensional linear model, such as the self-normalized bound \citep{abbasi2011improved}. \item \textbf{Lower bound of the problem:} While we showed the optimal choice of $T_0$ by deriving a matching bound, this does not exclude the possibility of a more adaptive bandit algorithm (e.g., UCB) that achieves a better rate of regret.
 Explicit construction of the lower bound requires two different models where the probability of an accurate (low-regret) estimate in one model implies a misestimation in the other model.
 To our knowledge, such a process for our non-sparse high-dimensional model is challenging because, unlike the sparse bandit model where only a small amount of parameters are active, in the non-sparse regime, we need to devise two models where very large ($p > n$) number of non-equal coefficients and need to bound the KL divergence between such a large multivariate Gaussians. \item \textbf{Temporal correlation:} This paper assumes temporal indepenence (i.e., $\Xit, X_i(t')$ are independent between $t \ne t'$).
 While such an assumption is popular, allowing the temporal correlation widens the application of the framework.
 For example, the click probability of online advertisements depends on the period of time.
-There are some recent results that are potentially applicable in non-sparse high-dimensional regime (e.g., \citet{nakakita2022benign}). \item \textbf{Exponentially decaying models:} Our proposed AEtC has the ability to handle various types of polynomially-decaying eigenvalues.
-Exploring the inclusion of exponentially-decaying eigenvalues, such as Example 4 in Theorem 31 of \cite{bartlett2020benign}, would be an intriguing avenue to explore. \end{itemize}
+There are some recent results that are potentially applicable in non-sparse high-dimensional regime (e.g., \citet{nakakita2022benign}). \item \textbf{Exponentially decaying models:}